Azure/bicep-registry-modules/avm/res/web/connection/README.md

 ### Parameter: `customParameterValues`

-Customized parameter values for specific connections.
+Dictionary of custom parameter values for specific connections.

 - Required: No
 - Type: object